 Vanessa nearly passed out at the sight of it, this bloodbath of carnage on formerly spotless white.

-Riley’s entire skeleton was pulled forth from her flesh, that flesh dropping to the floor like a bloody, empty meat sack of skin, muscle, and tendons, her empty face folding and plopping backwards with no skull to give it shape, the eyes snapping off at the optical nerves to spill away from the bloody flesh shell.
-Multiple organs spilled from the female skeleton—intestines, stomach, liver, heart, lungs, uterus—to splatter across the bloody meat sack below.
+Riley’s entire skeleton was pulled forth from her flesh, that flesh dropping to the floor like a bloody, empty meat sack of skin, muscle, and tendons, her empty face folding in on itself and plopping backwards with no skull to give it shape, the eyes snapping off at the optical nerves to spill away from the bloody flesh shell.
+Multiple organs spilled from the female skeleton—intestines, stomach, liver, heart, lungs—to splatter across the bloody meat sack below.

 Vanessa wept and let forth a whining sob as Riley’s face formed in the plaster of the wall, that face desperately trying to speak, but no words could be formed from its alabaster lips.
 Riley closed her eyes as black tears spilled down her stiffening cheeks, and then she was nothing more than a white plaster face with a trail of black under each closed eye.